 The sacredness of an object has to do with its function and use.
 Does it have everything to do with its function?
 Is sacredness inherent or conditional?

-Consider churches that, under Communist régimes, were converted to granaries, factories, or worse.
+Consider churches that, under atheistic régimes, were converted to granaries, factories, or worse.
 Did they cease being sacred during that time?
 Did they require re-consecration when they were returned to the Church?
 Or was the prayer and use, by the people who returned to the churches, enough?

 St. John of Damascus says: “When two sticks are bound together in the form of a cross, I venerate them as the symbol of my salvation.
 But when broken apart, I toss them on the wood pile as kindling to be burned.”